ChewKeanHo/license-proprietary/README.md

 11. Added Sensitive Data limitation of liability; AND
 12. Added global vendors (e.g. datacenter) Sensitive Data limitation of liability; AND
-13. Added judiciary minimal damage values limitation of liability.
+13. Added judiciary minimal damage values limitation of liability; AND
+14. Added geographical indicator coverage; AND
+15. Added protected geographical indicator coverage; AND
+16. Added protected designation indicator coverage; AND
+17. Added industrial design use coverage; AND
+18. Added integrated circuit layout design use coverage; AND
+19. Added trade secret use coverage; AND
+20. Expanded grant clauses into Creative Commons' rights categories.

 This repository was formerly known as
 `(Holloway) Chew, Kean Ho's Proprietary License 1.0` but was renamed for